 Interview us all: the chemistry is key.
 After that… let them lead you.
 The results your book will produce can generate the lift-off that all of your positioning and aligning has been in preparation for up until now.
 Stepping into that unknown space of writing your first book is the leap of faith.
 For this reason, most don’t go there.
 Most snuggle deeper into their established corollary, most become experts within their level, ‘critics’ they become, and then develop very sophisticated arguments for why they are comfortable with where they are positioned.
 It’s convenient and agreeable.
 There are some though, who do boldly go into the unknown.
 Those are the people I want to meet.
 If you have read this far, go the next step.
 Contact me now because I want to write your book, connect with you, propel you forward, line you up with that invisible magnet that is pulling you.

 Committing to a project like a book does something incredible to the psyche.
 Once in contract with both another person (your ghostwriter) and yourself – you are in a relationship that is strong – you are committed to the mission of climbing Mount Doom.
-Suddenly, all of your experiences and interactions you have, or have had can now be channelled into a journey.
-The fact that I am now able to guarantee the journey through to the physical production of the book is an incredible thing for me – to the top of the mountain.
+Suddenly, all of the experiences and interactions you have, or have had can now be channelled into a journey.
+The fact that I am now able to guarantee the journey through to the physical production of the book is an incredible thing for me to help you do – get to the top of the mountain.
 How we shape the book is where I come in.
 For now, all I want you to know is this: committing to a book allows you the room to manoeuvre things in your business into an order that it has been reaching for.
 If for no other reason than to get organised, a book is fundamental to your business.
-Everything else a bonus.
+Everything else is a bonus.
 It will organise your vision, it will organise your routine, it will umpire and mediate you along, honing your potential – and all it is, is a little book, the size of a small step, but one loaded with incredible power.
 Step onto it, have it catapult you into the next epoch.
 It can do just that.
-It is what I call… a little bit of magic.